Subtitle-Synchronizer/SubtitleSynchronizer/README.md

+Subtitle Synchronizer - with the application of AI and Probability concepts

 Subtitle Synchronization is an interesting problem to solve with the application of Machine Learning and Probability.

-There are already quite a few python libraries that deal with this problem and this library is inspired from a famous library called 'autosubsync' [https://github.com/oseiskar/autosubsync].
+There are already quite a few python libraries that deal with this problem and this library is inspired from a famous library called <a href="https://github.com/oseiskar/autosubsync">'autosubsync'</a>.

 Subtitle Synchronization has two major processing steps:

 --> Vocal section identification
     This processing is associated with identification of vocal section present in video file.
-This library uses Spleeter, open source audio separation library for this purpose and then uses audio processing technique to build the vocal classification model.
+This library uses <a href="https://github.com/deezer/spleeter">Spleeter</a>, open source audio separation library for this purpose and then uses audio processing technique to build the vocal classification model.

 This library differs from 'autosubsync' on this step. 'autosubsync' uses the labeling of vocal section